phanerka/link-stash/Coding/Useful mods list.md

 - DevTools: when exabled in room, pressing `8` kills every creature in the room except scug

 ##### Debug/crash control

-%% TODO: check all these mods %%
+%% TODO:: check all these mods adn update mod collection with shaders tester %%
 %% yet another TODO:: probably split up by sections. i really dk where to put shader tester %%
 - [Shaders Tester](https://steamcommunity.com/sharedfiles/filedetails/?id=3460778746): to view all shaders in the game at the same time, with slight configuration.
 	*Requires [ImGUI API](https://steamcommunity.com/sharedfiles/filedetails/?id=3417372413); please download it yourself.*